v2722/v2722/README.md

 -->

-An enthusiastic CSE undergrad with keen interest in DSA , CP , Full Stack Development and Data Science.
+<p align='center'>An enthusiastic CSE undergrad with keen interest in DSA , CP , Full Stack Development and Data Science.</p>